HumanAssisted/JACS/README.md

  - [Header](./docs/schema/header.md) -  the signature along with permissions
  - [Agents](./docs/schema/agent.md) - a type of resource that can take action
  - [Signatures](./docs/schema/components/signature.md) - cryptographically signed signature of the version of the document
+ - [Files](./docs/schema/components/files.md) - documents you can sign and "attach"

 For the schema files see [schemas](./schemas).
 For examples see [examples](./examples).